Where to go after Bali: Curated List of the 10 Best Nearby Places

-So what are you waiting for?
-Read all about the best islands near Bali, the best Indonesian cities to visit after Bali and the most diverse overseas places to visit close to Bali in the detailed guide below.
+So what are to go after Bali?
+Read all about the best islands near Bali, the best Indonesian cities to visit after Bali, and the most diverse overseas places to visit close to Bali in the detailed guide below.

 Where to go after Bali?